-The natural subsurface stratigraphy can generally be described as a thin veneer of dark brown to reddish brown clay underlain by limestone which was encountered within the upper 3 to 4 ft of our borings and which extends to at least the boring termination depths.

-Each stratum has been designated by grouping soils that possess similar physical and engineering characteristics.
+The natural subsurface stratigraphy at this site can generally be described as a surficial layer of plastic to highly plastic, dark reddish-brown clay with plasticity indices ranging from 34 to 44 overlying weathered limestone or limestone which extends to at least the boring termination depths.
+Each stratum presented on the boring logs has been designated by grouping materials that possess similar physical and engineering characteristics.
 The boring logs should be consulted for more specific stratigraphic information.
 Unless noted on the boring logs, the lines designating the changes between various strata represent approximate boundaries.
 The transition between materials may be gradual or may occur between recovered samples.
-The stratification given on the boring logs, or described herein, is for use by RKI in its analyses and should not be used as the basis of design or construction cost estimates without realizing that there can be variation from that shown or described.
+The stratification presented on the boring logs, or described herein, is for use by RKI in its analyses and should not be used as the basis of design or construction cost estimates without realizing there can be variation from that shown or described.